 - Construct and interpret a variety of food chains, identifying producers, predators and prey

 The Activity Pack provided below contains a variety of activities, suitable for inside and outside the classroom environment.
 Some of the activities use the apparatus provided in the Discovery Kit, but others are stand alone and can be carried out with basic classroom equipment.
 We encourage you to use the Activity Pack to plan your lessons before the Kit arrives, to make maximum use of the time you have the equipment in school.

 Before you can borrow any of our Kits, your headteacher must fill in the school agreement form below.
-To make a booking, email the education team.
-Please ensure you attach a completed agreement form and specify which Kit you'd like to borrow.
+To make a booking, visit the booking page.

 This pack contains a variety of activities that can be carried out within the topic of habitats - download a copy to help with your lesson planning.